ELIXIR-Norway-Training/life-sci-rdm-2023/README.md

 [Click here for registration.](https://nettskjema.no/a/353512#/page/1)

 ## Schedule
+The course is divided into six modules and span over six weeks.
 | Date | Time (CET) | Module | Instructor(s) |
 |:--:|:--:|:--:|:--:|
 | 06.10.2023 | 9-12 | Introduction to DMP and DSW | Nazeefa Fatima and Federico Bianchini |